habitat-sh/core-plans/_RFCs/0002-scaffolding-rfc.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- How will we and who will update the existing scaffoldings to these standards?
+The node and ruby scaffolding currently adhere to these standards - who will determine whether the rest of the scaffoldings in core-plans also adhere to these standards?